-What is TEWL?
+What it is

 Transepidermal water loss (TEWL) is the natural process of water evaporating from the skin into the air.
-It is a normal part of skin function, but when it is too high, it can lead to dryness, irritation, and a weakened skin barrier.
+It is a normal part of skin function, but when it is too high, it can lead to dryness, irritation and a weakened skin barrier.

-Skin dehydration – High levels of water loss means the skin loses too much water, making it feel tight, rough, or flaky.
+Skin dehydration – High levels of water loss means the skin loses too much water, making it feel tight, rough or flaky.

 Barrier damage – Excessive water loss can weaken the skin’s protective layer, leading to sensitivity and inflammation.